How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 Showing companies within 60 miles of Tallahassee, FL

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Florida's Florida Crime Victims Compensation Program (up to $25,000 (deceased victim; $15,000 injury, $50,000 catastrophic)) may also help — cleanup costs are generally covered.
+If the event was a violent crime, Florida's Florida Crime Victims Compensation Program may also help — cleanup costs are generally covered (up to $1,500).

 Florida reimburses crime-scene cleanup as a covered expense, capped at $1,500 within the program's overall award.
 Applications go through the Florida Department of Legal Affairs (1-800-226-6667).
 Deadline: within 1 year of the crime (2 years for good cause).
 Victims of violent crime, family members of homicide victims, and people who pay for qualifying crime-related expenses.